Mariners, Sounders, XFL shut out in Seattle because of virus - WHIZ News

 The restrictions are just for the Seattle metro area and do not include Spokane where NCAA Tournament games are scheduled to take place next week.
 The men’s first and second rounds are being played at the Spokane Arena, while early rounds of the women’s tournament could end up being played on campus at Gonzaga.

+NCAA President Mark Emmert announced Wednesday that all NCAA Division I basketball tournament games will be played with only essential staff and limited family in attendance.

-The Seattle area is dealing with the worst COVID-19 outbreak in the country — there have been 19 deaths from the same suburban nursing home.
+The Seattle area is dealing with the worst COVID-19 outbreak in the country — there have been 22 deaths from the same suburban nursing home and 29 total in the state.
 Inslee said Tuesday the state is preparing for potentially tens of thousands of cases, based on estimates of the spread of the disease.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.